IBMSPadmin/beta/docs/README.md

 ## License

-You can request a licence to try it out from here: [get.spadm.lic@gmail.com](mailto:get.spadm.lic@gmail.com?subject=Licence%20request)
+You can request a licence to try this out from here: [get.spadm.lic@gmail.com](mailto:get.spadm.lic@gmail.com?subject=Licence%20request)

 # Command examples